separator

 Solenoid Plunger

 Do one side at a time, so you can use the other as a guide to put it back together.
 My starter kit came with all the parts of the assembly, however, I found the stud on the motor side was not knurled at the base like the one in the kit (I had unknowingly ordered two battery-side kits, instead of one of each), so I re-used the original stud after replacing the other parts (apparently if you buy the motor-side contact kit, it will have the non-knurled stud - however, the studs don't wear out, so no need to replace them).
-After rebuilding the contacts, I took a wire brush to the copper ring on the plunger and put it all back together.
+This is the reason 4Crawler Offroad chose to supply the contacts only as the remaining parts are not wear items and they tend to vary from starter to starter, unlike the 4 basic contact shapes.
 Notice the appearance of the new contacts.
+It is important that the tops of the contacts are on the same level to ensure good contact with the ring of the plunger.
+The easiest way to do this is to push each contact down flush to the flat area of the solenoid housing before tightening up the nut on the stud.
+You can double-check this by pushing the plunger down into the solenoid and making sure it hits both contacts at the same time without tipping to one side or the other.

-I put a bit of disk brake grease around the starter drive gear.
+I put a little bit of disk brake grease around the starter drive gear.
 One item take note of is that that there is a ball bearing that drops into a hole in the end of the clutch assembly.
 The spring that rides on the plunger in the solenoid rides on that ball bearing.
 Whenever you take the starter solenoid apart to replace the contacts, make sure that the ball bearing remains in the hole in the end of the clutch assembly.
 It can come out and yet remain inside the starter and cause a grinding noise and lock the starter if it falls into the right spot.

 Installation is the reverse of the removal process.
 I found it easier if I bent the bracket that holds the hose for the clutch slave cylinder off to the side, then hang the starter from the upper stud and get that nut started first.
 Then move the bracket back over and get the bottom bolt going through it and the starter into the bell housing.
 Finally, hit the connector on the wire from the battery with a wire brush and hook up all the wires and finally the battery.
 Now its ready for a test.
 If your contacts were worn, it should feel like a brand new starter after this repair.
 Mine must spin at least twice as fast now as before the fix (when it actually would spin).